University of Edinburgh logo British Antarctic Survey logo National Oceanographic Centre logo University of Leeds logo

 Please read this section carefully before following in the Step by Step instructions for submitting an application.

-You may also find it useful to read our Frequently Asked Questions for Applicants, watch this years Applications Webinar or come along to one of our applications drop in sessions with our EDI champion please sign up below:
+You may also find it useful to read our Frequently Asked Questions for Applicants, watch this years Applications Webinar

 Funding